harrisdevv/harrisdevv.github.io/_posts/2022-03-10-top-7-plugin-i-use.markdown

 # 5. Excalidraw

 Do you want to draw?
 Let's go with Excalidraw.
 It's awesome for me the first time I've installed it.
 The plugin supports drawing anything and embeds the picture of your draw to any notes you want.
 Besides that, It gives you a lot of types of drawing, such as UML Diagram, flowcharts, etc. You can get more kinds of draws by downloading them from the internet and adding it to the Excalidraw window.

-Now, I have a lot of visual notes in my folder.
+Now, I have a lot of visual notes in my folder!